After buying things on Amazon.com you have probably been presented with multiple online popup offers to sign up for

-Here's how to get 5% cash back on Amazon purchases...
+Here's an alternate way to earn cash back on Amazon purchases...

-So you can go to Staples and buy Amazon gift cards at face value (i.e. you pay $100 for a $100 gift card).
-Since you're buying these gift cards at an office supply store, you're earning 5% cash back!
+So you can buy Amazon gift cards at face value (i.e. you pay $100 for a $100 gift card).

 And just to clarify, some of these gift cards have the Kindle logo on them (like the ones sold at the Staples in this photo).
 But despite the design, these are normal Amazon gift cards that you can use to buy anything they sell on their website.
 That also includes everything sold by 3rd party merchants through Amazon.com.

 Oh and the fun doesn't stop there.
-Remember that you can buy gift cards at Staples and Office Depot for tons of other places too...
+Remember that you can buy gift cards at these types of stores for tons of other places too...

 The store branded cards are almost always sold at par (face) value.
 Typically the only time you will pay a premium is when purchasing general-use Visa or American Express gift cards that can be used anywhere.

-This is the best kept secret of credit card rewards because now you can get 5% on all types of things, even gas (notice the Shell cards, pictured above).
+This is the best kept secret of credit card rewards because it potentially allows you to get higher percentage cash back on all types of things, even gasoline (notice the Shell cards, pictured above).
 My favorite are the Starbucks and the "home improvement" card you can use at Home Depot and similar places.

 In comparison, the Amazon Visa card's rewards look fairly lame, right?
 Especially considering you only get a nominal $30 signup bonus.
-Chase Ink cards offer a much richer signup bonus, currently.
+Many other cash back cards offer a much richer signup bonus, currently.